“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-Allied Health Professionals play a vital role in healthcare.
-This course in independent and supplementary prescribing is designed to support your progress in physiotherapy / podiatry.
-It reflects the specific needs of Allied Health Professionals and employers and aims to educate students in prescribing practices that meet local or national guidelines.
+Allied health professionals play a vital role in healthcare.
+This specialised professional development course in independent and supplementary prescribing is designed to support your progress in clinical practice.
+It reflects the specific needs of allied health professionals and employers and aims to educate students in prescribing practices that meet local or national guidelines.

 Mode of Study:

-Allied healthcare professionals make up one of the largest – and arguably most important – groups of professionals in the UK.
-Increasingly in high demand, allied healthcare professionals come from a range of medical and related backgrounds, bringing diverse skillsets to their roles.
+Allied health professionals (AHPs) make up one of the largest and arguably most important groups of professionals in the UK.
+Increasingly in high demand, AHPs come from a range of medical and related backgrounds, bringing diverse skill sets to their roles.

-Ideal for healthcare professionals with at least three years’ experience, this course will challenge you to apply planning, cooperation, critical analysis and decision making skills to your work, taking account of local or national guidelines.
+Ideal for AHPs with at least three years of experience, this course will challenge you to apply planning, cooperation, critical analysis and decision-making skills to your work, taking account of local or national guidelines.

 You'll explore a wide range of subjects, including clinical pharmacology, the psychology of prescribing and professional accountability, and have the opportunity to complete practice-based learning under the supervision of your mentor.

-The programme is designed to meet the needs of allied healthcare professionals and their employers, aiming to equip you with the communication skills, diagnostic abilities and legal and professional understanding necessary for safe, appropriate and cost-effective prescribing.
+The programme is designed to meet the needs of AHPs and their employers.
+It aims to equip you with the communication skills, diagnostic abilities and legal and professional understanding necessary for safe, appropriate and cost-effective prescribing.

 With a professional development qualification in non-medical independent and supplementary prescribing from the University of Bolton, you'll have the chance to build on your knowledge and experience, offer advanced patient care and become more competitive in the jobs market.